-The transformation pathway proposed by the ARIADNE project sets to push the Germany energy and societal system to net zero by around 2045.
-To our knowledge the pathway proposed (from hereafter KPA2045) is the most recent and ambitious national pathway available at the time of writing, see Kopernikus-Projekt Ariadne (2021).
+The transformation pathway proposed by the ARIADNE project17 sets to push the Germany energy and societal system to net zero by around 2045.
+To our knowledge the pathway proposed18 (from hereafter KAP2045) is the most recent and ambitious national pathway available at the time of writing, see Kopernikus Ariadne Projekt (2021).

-Table 8 - Key sectoral indicators on activities and emissions in the KPA2045 pathway (technology mix variant), and those used by the EUCalculator.
+Table 9 - Key sectoral indicators on activities and emissions in the KAP2045 pathway (technology mix variant), and those used by the EUCalculator

-Scope KPA2045 pathway Key levers/ambition EUCalc pathway Transport Passenger transport 1360 Mpkm Passenger distance - 1.1 1373 Mpkm Bicycle 84 Mpkm 91 Mpkm Rail 174 Mpkm Mode of transport - 1.5 143 Mpkm Total freight transport 29% increase compared to 2020 Freight distance - 1.8 26% increase BEV fleet share (passenger) 74% Passenger technology - 4 70% BEV fleet share 44% Freight technology - 3.6 47%
+(commonly and around and a parameter Scope KAP2045 pathway Key levers/ambition EUCalc pathway Transport Passenger transport 1360 Mpkm Passenger distance - 1.1 1373 Mpkm Bicycle 84 Mpkm 91 Mpkm Rail 174 Mpkm Mode of transport - 1.5 143 Mpkm Total freight transport 29% increase compared to 2020 Freight distance - 1.8 26% increase BEV fleet share (passenger) 74% Passenger technology - 4 70% BEV fleet share (freight) 44% Freight technology - 3.6 47%